underdogg-forks/flarebase/README.md

 ````

 #### Grant permissions to some directories.
-Either grant permission to all users, or just to the Web Server user by making it a member of the group that owns these folders.
+Either grant permission to all staff, or just to the Web Server user by making it a member of the group that owns these folders.
 ````
 chmod -R ugo+rw storage/
 chmod -R ugo+rw bootstrap/cache/